JuheonYi/JuheonYi.github.io/_pages/home.md

 * [2020.11]<sup><span style="color:red">New</span></sup> I have been awarded the Microsoft Research Asia Ph.D.
 Fellowship 2020.
 * [2020.09] Our paper "Supremo: Cloud-Assisted Low-Latency Super-Resolution in Mobile Devices" has been accepted to IEEE Transactions on Mobile Computing.
-* [2020.06] In total, I have 3 papers accepted to ACM MobiCom 2020!
-I participated in 2 papers as lead author, and 1 as second lead.
-* [2020.06] Our paper "Heimdall: Mobile GPU Coordination Platform for Augmented Reality Applications" has been accepted to ACM MobiCom 2020 winter round (acceptance rate: 39/218 = 17.8%).
+* [2020.06] Our paper "Heimdall: Mobile GPU Coordination Platform for Augmented Reality Applications" has been accepted to ACM MobiCom 2020.
-* [2020.06] Our paper "GROOT: A Real-time Streaming System for High-Fidelity Volumetric Videos" has been accepted to ACM MobiCom 2020 winter round (acceptance rate: 39/218 = 17.8%).
+* [2020.06] Our paper "GROOT: A Real-time Streaming System for High-Fidelity Volumetric Videos" has been accepted to ACM MobiCom 2020.
-* [2019.10] Our paper "EagleEye: Wearable Camera-based Person Identification in Crowded Urban Spaces" has been accepted to ACM MobiCom 2020 summer round (acceptance rate: 24/139 = 17.2%).
+* [2019.10] Our paper "EagleEye: Wearable Camera-based Person Identification in Crowded Urban Spaces" has been accepted to ACM MobiCom 2020.